 Video Bazaar presents a special anniversary screening of Threads, the harrowing 1984 made-for-TV drama that left audiences across the nation stunned into silence.

-Screening at The Garden Cinema 40 years to the exact day it was originally broadcast on the BBC, this landmark of British television, directed by Mick Jackson and written by Barry Hines, remains one of the most chilling and realistic depictions of nuclear war ever committed to the screen.
+Screening at The Garden Cinema 40 years after it was originally broadcast on the BBC, this landmark of British television, directed by Mick Jackson and written by Barry Hines, remains one of the most chilling and realistic depictions of nuclear war ever committed to the screen.

 Set in the industrial city of Sheffield, Threads follows the lives of ordinary people as the unthinkable unfolds - a nuclear conflict that shatters society and plunges survivors into a nightmarish struggle for post-fallout existence.
 With its documentary-style approach, the film explores the horrifying consequences of nuclear war in gruesome detail, making it just as relevant today as it was four decades ago.